How to Buy a Riad in Marrakech: The Complete Guide From Someone Who Did It

 The mistakes are expensive.
 The rewards, when you get it right, are genuinely life-changing.

-Go in with your eyes open.
-Take your time.
-Hire good people.
 Do not let the beauty of a courtyard at golden hour override your common sense.

 The right riad is out there.
 Just make sure the paperwork is as beautiful as the tiles.